SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

   source generation is not used, the way Ookii.CommandLine uses reflection prevents trimming entirely.
 - Specify [default values using property initializers](#default-values-using-property-initializers).
-- Improved performance.
-Benchmarks show that instantiating a `CommandLineParser<T>` using a generated parser is up to thirty times faster than using reflection.
-However, since we're still talking about microseconds, this is unlikely to matter that much to a typical application.
+- Improved performance; benchmarks show that instantiating a `CommandLineParser<T>` using a generated parser is up to thirty times faster than using reflection.

-A few restrictions apply to projects that use Ookii.ComandLine's source generation:
+A few restrictions apply to projects that use Ookii.CommandLine's source generation:

 - The project must a C# project (other languages are not supported), using C# version 8 or later.
 - The project must be built using a recent version of the .Net SDK (TODO: Exact version).